fossabot/rfcs/text/0000-inline-buildpack-layers.md

 [unresolved-questions]: #unresolved-questions

 - What should the default launch, build, and cache values be for an inline layer
+- Should we just create a default layer that can be used without _any_ setup?

 # Spec.
 Changes (OPTIONAL)
 [spec-changes]: #spec-changes